alexrainman/CarouselView/README.md

 #### Tips

+- When using the control with a long list of items, set ShowIndicators to false to avoid loading issues in iOS and UWP.

 - If you have memory leaks in Android when using the Carousel with images, it's not the control itself.
 It's Xamarin Android not handling images correctly.
 To solve the problem you can use [FFImageLoading](https://github.com/luberda-molinet/FFImageLoading) making sure that you set this properties:

 ```